- What is Weld Spatter?

 Anti-spatter prevents the molten metal pieces from sticking on your welding surface.
 This product is an oil-based spray that you spray on the area you intend to weld and doesn’t affect the quality of your weld piece.
 When you are done, chip or brush it off.

 Use an angle grinder to grind away the residues on the weld.
-The grinder comes with a flapper wheel and specially made to handle spatter jobs.
+The grinder comes with a flapper wheel and is specially made to handle spatter jobs.

 Use Spatter Chisel

 If still there are ugly spots on the weld piece, use the spatter chisel to chip away the molten metal pieces to leave you with a smooth good looking surface.